JiahaoZhan/OnmyoTetris/README.md

 The scroll on the right side was intentionally designed to display the level of the game and the circle on the bottom-left is the scoreboard (not implemented yet and I think SFML is terrile at displaying plain text).

 The Tetromino on the top-left is the next tetromino the player is going to see.

+Thanks for your review of my project!

+Jiahao Zhan